kaplan81/rick-morty-pwa-workbox/README.md

 Look to the right.
 All our app shell, all the files specified in the `dist/sw.js` are cached there with their corresponding revision hash.

 We need to cache the response to the `rickandmortyapi` API.

-The URL we call to get the characters is `https://rickandmortyapi.com/api/character/?`.
+The base URL we are using is `https://rickandmortyapi.com/api/character`.
+Then we got 3 different endpoints:

+1. `/?` gets all the characters.
+We use it on the home page.
+2. `/1` gets the character with id 1.
+We use it on the character page.
+3. `/avatar/1.jpeg` gets the picture (or avatar) of character with id 1.
+We use it on both pages.

+We shoud create a regular expression that matches both case 1 and case 2 for API calls but NOT case 3.
+That is probably the most difficult part of this exercise.
+We all have problems from time to time with regular expressions so if you cannot figure it out just look at the code of this branch for the solution.

 Since new characters can die as the TV shows goes on, we need to have the most up-to-date information so we will use the Network First caching strategy (falling back to cache).